TawfiqMoharaq/handwritten-arabic-similarity/README.md

 # Search for Similarity in Handwritten Arabic Letters 🖋️

-This repository contains my official solution for **KAUST Academy — Question 2**.
+This repository contains my official solution for **KAUST Academy Exam — Question 2**.
 The task focuses on building an **image search system** to find the top 5 most similar Arabic handwritten characters using **EfficientNet-B3** and **cosine similarity**.

 ---